NeetaNain-Pixel/Kheti-Sathi/README.md

 # NN
-This is my first GiT Repository
+This is my first GiT Repository.
+I am trying to learn Git hub.